lnoor/sphinx-jsonschema/README.rst

 This package contains sphinx-jsonschema, an extension to Sphinx to allow authors to display a `JSON Schema <http://json-schema.org>`_ in their documentation.

+A dockerized version can be found at: `Extended Sphinx <https://hub.docker.com/r/lnoor/sphinx-extended>`_.

 It arose out of a personal itch and implements what I needed.
 Some features of JSON Schema are (not yet) implemented.